electricimp/AzureIoTHub/README.md

 | 1004 | The operation is not allowed now.
 Eg. the same operation is already in process. |
 | 1005 | The operation is timed out. |
 | 1010 | General error. |

+### Automatic SAS Token Refreshing ###

+[SAS Token](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#security-tokens) always has an expiration time.
+If the token is expired, Azure IoT Hub disconnects the device.
+To prevent the disconnection the token must be updated before its expiration.

+The library implements the token updating algorithm.
+It is enabled by default.

+The token updating algorithm is the following:
+1. Using a timer wakes up when the current token is near to expiration.
+1. Waits for all current MQTT operations to be finished.
+1. Calculates a new token using the connection string.
+1. Disconnects from the MQTT broker.
+1. Connects to the MQTT broker again using the new token as an MQTT client's password.
+1. Subscribes to the topics which were subscribed to before the reconnection.
+1. Sets the timer for the new token expiration.

+The library does all these operations automatically and invisibly to an application.
+The [onDisconnected()](#callback-ondisconnectederror) and [onConnected()](#callback-onconnectederror) callbacks are not called.
+All the API calls, made by the application at the time of updating, are scheduled in a queue and processed right after the token updating algorithm is successfully finished.
+If the token update fails, the [onDisconnected()](#callback-ondisconnectederror) callback is called (if the callback has been set).

+To disable the automatic token updating algorithm you can set the `tokenAutoRefresh` [client's option](#optional-settings) in the [AzureIoTHub.Client constructor](#constructor-azureiothubclientdeviceconnectionstring-onconnected-ondisconnected-options) to `false`.

 ## Examples ##